awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `InstanceRole`  <a name="cfn-batch-computeenvironment-computeresources-instancerole"></a>
 The Amazon ECS instance profile applied to Amazon EC2 instances in a compute environment\.
+Required for Amazon EC2 instances\.
 You can specify the short name or full Amazon Resource Name \(ARN\) of an instance profile\.
 For example, ` ecsInstanceRole ` or `arn:aws:iam::<aws_account_id>:instance-profile/ecsInstanceRole `\.
 For more information, see [Amazon ECS instance role](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html) in the * AWS Batch User Guide*\.
 When updating a compute environment, changing this setting requires an infrastructure update of the compute environment\.
 For more information, see [Updating compute environments](https://docs.aws.amazon.com/batch/latest/userguide/updating-compute-environments.html) in the * AWS Batch User Guide*\.
 This parameter isn't applicable to jobs that are running on Fargate resources\.
 Don't specify it\.
 *Required*: No